 All the variant form and spelling suggestions are now grouped together in one dictionary.

 The Variant searching is active by default if the Linguistics are active on the ProQuest platform – which can be deactivated by the library in the ProQuest Administration Module or by the single My Research users from the Preferences.
-Alternatively, a user can stop variant searching by putting quotes around the search term, adding truncation* or the wildcard symbol to a word.

 If you type a search term in the search box, you will automatically retrieve all instances of your search term and its early modern variant inflected forms and spellings in EEBO.
 For example, if you type the word murder, when you submit your search you will retrieve all occurrences of the word murder together with its inflected forms murdered, murdering, murders and its early modern variant spellings murther, murdre, murdir and mvrder.